 Internationally competitive high-tech products, such as those in the automotive and healthcare sectors, use highly efficient materials including carbon fibre, high tensile steel and concrete.
-European industry needs an improved scientific infrastructure, which covers a large range of different construction types, to measure their performance for safety and ecological use, Currently, calibration for material testing is done statically and does not only disregard time and frequency influences and but also lacks traceability.
+European industry needs an improved scientific infrastructure, which covers a large range of different construction types, to measure their performance for safety and ecological use.
+Currently, calibration for material testing is done statically and does not only disregard time and frequency influences but also lacks traceability.
 The project will develop methods and transfer standards for static, continuous and dynamic force calibration traceable to the SI in the range of 1 N to 1 MN.
 In accordance with the requirements of industry 4.0, force measuring devices will be developed and described by extended theoretical models which will result in digital replicas.
-This software, including uncertainty contributions can be implemented in calibration procedures and machines, for future use by force metrology services like accredited calibration labs for force transducers and testing machines in quality control and science.
+This software, which includes uncertainty contributions, can then be implemented in calibration procedures and machines.
+Outputs from the project will be made available to force metrology services, such as accredited calibration labs, for their force transducers and testing machines in both quality control and science.

 In order to cover many different force measurement applications and to develop suitable calibration methods, for these applications, it is necessary to review the current state of the art of available machines, force measuring devices and standards.
 A roadmap detailing future requirements for improved force transfer standards and associated calibration methods for force testing machines which considers realistic uncertainties, needs to be developed.
 In modern manufacturing, to meet the demands of industry 4.0 and the factory of the future, virtual tools which consider sources of uncertainty that can be directly implemented into calibration procedures and testing machines are needed.
 For an improved understanding, the time and frequency behaviour of the force measuring devices also need to be investigated and described by suitable models for continuous and dynamic force measurement.
 These models will form a “digital twin”, which is the digital replica, in software format, of the real force measuring devices.